vaykaushik/user-and-dog-api/README.md

-A live link can be found here: https://react-api-practice.netlify.app/
+A live link can be viewed here: https://react-api-practice.netlify.app/

 **What was the goal of this project?**